SEPARATION FOR ONE YEAR: THE ONLY NO FAULT GROUND FOR SC DIVORCE

 SEPARATE MAINTENANCE AND SUPPORT

 Before seeking a divorce, a person can obtain a legal separation by asking for a Decree of Separate Maintenance and Support.
 In order to file for divorce or separation in South Carolina, at least one (1) of the parties must have resided in South Carolina for more than one (1) year, or show that both spouses have lived in South Carolina for a minimum of three (3) months.
 During this initial filing, you will also need to determine if there are other immediate legal issues that need to be brought before the court, such as child custody, support, and visitation as well as temporary alimony.
-In a final divorce decree, all marital issues, including property division, child matters, and any other alimony requests will be resolved
+The final divorce decree resolves all marital issues, including property division, child custody, and alimony requests

 MANDATORY MEDIATION

 In the old days, parties either resolved on their own or had to go to court and let a family court judge decide their case.
 Now, there is mandatory mediation in South Carolina divorce actions.
 Here in York County, there are a number of good, qualified mediators that are often effective in getting cases resolved.
-If needed, we can seek mediators from other parts of the State, including Greenville, Columbia, and Charleston.
-Mediators can be very helpful in breaking impasses and getting parties to compromise in the interests of their sanity, children, and legal costs.
-Both sides have to give up something for mediation to work, but the short-term sacrifice is usually worth the long-term regain of control over your life.
-Once a case is thoroughly researched and prepared, mediation is a great solution to the remaining issues so that you can begin the next phase of your life.
+If needed, we can seek mediators from other parts of the State.
+For example, Greenville, Columbia, and Charleston.
+Mediators often help break impasses and encourage compromise for the sake of sanity, children, and legal costs.
+Both sides have to give up something for mediation to work.
+However, the short-term sacrifice is usually worth the long-term regain of control over your life.
+Once lawyers research and prepare a case, mediation often provides the best solution to resolve the issues.
+Then, you can begin to move forward.

 Mr. Burgin focuses his legal practice solely on family law.
 As a result, he is able to give our clients the attention they need and deserve.
 In addition, he is available when you have issues arise or have questions.
 So once you decide the marriage is over, our goal is to get to the end as peaceably as possible.
 And if you hire our firm, that is what we pledge to do.
 Of course, you can only control your side of the process.
 But hopefully, your former spouse will follow your lead and avoid unnecessary stress and legal fees.